A Generalized Information Bottleneck Theory of Deep Learning: Experimental Case Studies

 We examine BERT-base fine-tuned on AG News text classification, comparing standard fine-tuning with a novel ``unlearning'' initialization strategy.
 In this case, unlearning involves training on random labels to remove biases from the model.
 For the standard IB, we again set $\mathcal{T}$ as the final layer representation for use in MI calculations.
 For GIB, we apply our feature-wise synergy decomposition to the full set of inputs.
 Full experimental details are in Appendix \ref{app:transformers}.

 The standard fine-tuning approach shown in row 1 of Figure \ref{fig:transformers} produces highly variable trajectories that begin near the center of the information plane, indicating that pre-trained BERT representations contain substantial pre-training biases.
 This prompted us to unlearn, where we train on random labels.
 The unlearning intervention dramatically alters these dynamics.
 After 3 epochs of random label training, models consistently start from the bottom-right corner of the information plane, as shown in row 2.
 From this reset position, both IB and GIB show more coherent learning trajectories during subsequent fine-tuning.
 This reveals how studying these information-planes can be used for diagnostics and interpretation.
-It is worth noting that, in the absence of unlearning for seed 2, the model failed to overcome its initial biases, which led to atypical and unstable information dynamics.